 Tech Selloff Prompts Bets Against U.S. Stock-Market Supremacy

+Large technology businesses propelled US stocks to their best year in almost a quarter of a century.
 Rising interest rates and a slump in the technology sector have led some investors to predict that the United States’ winning streak will end in 2022.

 A likely rate increase in March became clear in Wednesday’s Federal Reserve meeting minutes.
 The Nasdaq Composite Index dropped by the most.